-If you’re using MySQL workbench, PgAdmin or some other visual database design tools, you probably wonder why it is so hard to use them for advanced data analytics.
+If you’re using MongoDB Compass, MySQL workbench, pgAdmin or some other visual database management tools, you probably wonder why it is so hard to use them for advanced data analytics.

 Why are database GUIs not built for analytics?